 Brokered CDs can be traded on the secondary market and thus are generally more liquid than bank CDs.
 Although a brokered CD will return an investor's principal at maturity, its value if sold prior to maturity will fluctuate based on size, time remaining before maturity, and the current interest rate environment.
 A brokered CD is also portable and can be transferred from one brokerage firm to another, allowing the owner to consolidate assets at one firm.

-Another advantage of Brokered CDs is the ability to expand your FDIC coverage beyond the typical $250,000 per account owner.
-While banks themselves do not have the ability to exceed FDIC-insurance limits, Fidelity offers many CDs from hundreds of different banks, each of which provides for FDIC protection up to current FDIC limits1.
+Another advantage of brokered CDs is the ability to expand your FDIC coverage beyond the typical $250,000 per account owner.
+While banks themselves do not have the ability to exceed FDIC-insurance limits, Fidelity offers many CDs from hundreds of different banks, each of which provides for FDIC protection up to current FDIC limits.
 By combining a number of CDs issued by different banks in your Fidelity account, you’re able to expand your protection.

-There are other advantages and risks to Brokered CDs, for more see Certificates of Deposit.
+There are other advantages and risks to brokered CDs.
+For more, see Certificates of Deposit.

 Next steps to consider